 Since 1997 outbreak in Hong Kong, the avian flu has infected people in over 15 countries in Asia, Europe, the Near East, the Pacific, and Africa.
 According to the World Health Organization (WHO), 637 confirmed cases and 378 deaths occurred between 2003-2013.
 People at the greatest risk are those who have direct contact with sick or dead birds or with surfaces contaminated by the virus.
 There have been a few cases, though, where the virus spread between people.

 Health officials and researchers are concerned that the virus could reach new areas, especially with H5N1 infecting migratory birds.
 An even greater threat is that the virus could mutate into a more contagious form, with the ability to spread more easily from birds to people and between people.

 Antibodies are the body’s natural defense against infection.
 Vaccines work by triggering the body to make specific antibodies to a particular virus.
 If a person who has been vaccinated becomes infected with the virus, the antibodies quickly destroy it.

 Research studies in humans began in 2005 to evaluate vaccines to prevent avian flu.
 In 2007, the US Food and Drug Administration (FDA) approved the first US vaccine to protect against a strain of the virus.
 The vaccine is intended for people aged 18-64 who have an increased risk of exposure to H5N1.
-Adults receive a series of two shots that are given one month apart.
+Adults receive a series of 2 shots that are given month apart.
 The vaccine, though, is not available to the general public.
 The US government purchased it for the Strategic National Stockpile, where large supplies of medications are stored in case of a national emergency.